International Health Alerts

 What is Ebola?

-According to the CDC website, Ebola is a rare and deadly disease caused by infection with one of the Ebola virus strains.
+According to the CDC website for Ebola, it is a rare and deadly disease caused by infection with one of the Ebola virus strains.
 Ebola can cause disease in humans and nonhuman primates (monkeys, gorillas, and chimpanzees).
 The 2014 Ebola epidemic is the largest in history, affecting multiple countries in West Africa.
 Although the risk of an Ebola outbreak in the United States is very low, CDC and partners are taking precautions to prevent this from happening.

 What is Georgetown doing to in response to the Ebola outbreak in Africa?